Last updated: September 8, 2021

-All MIT faculty, staff, and enrolled students must be fully vaccinated against Covid-19, or have received an exemption from vaccination, by July 30, 2021, in order to work, study, and/or live on campus.
+All MIT faculty, staff, and enrolled students must be fully vaccinated against Covid-19, or have received an exemption from vaccination, in order to work, study, and/or live on campus.
 [If you have not done so already, please share your current vaccine status now.]

 The vaccination requirement also applies to partners, spouses, and family members (those eligible and old enough for vaccination) living in MIT residences or FSILGs; certain contractors and others regularly working on campus; and other individuals who regularly access MIT facilities in Cambridge, such as DAPER.
 For staff represented by a union, MIT’s labor relations team will continue discussions with union leadership about this requirement.